 [White paper: Why Distributed Inventory is a Game Changer for Ecommerce]

-When it comes to whether you should split your inventory between fulfillment centers, there is not always a clear-cut answer.
+When it comes to whether you should split your inventory between ecommerce fulfillment centers, there is not always a clear-cut answer.
 Under the right circumstances, shipping orders from multiple warehouses can save you time and money, creating a win-win for both you and your customers.

 Learn how to compete with giant retailers by meeting customer expectations around inexpensive 2-day shipping.
 Download “The Guide to Offering Affordable 2-Day Shipping.”